daoanhkhoa123/Steoreo_Depth_Estimation/markdown/word.md

     \end {split}
 \end{align}
 $$
-The constrain is to make $F$ is singular
+The constrain is to make $F$ is singular.

 This problem is solved again by SVD, where $F = U\Sigma V^T $ then the best rank-2 approximation is found by: